US extends Olympic win streak to 58 games with 87-68 victory over Germany; quarterfinals next - WTOP News

 Germany was once again without Nyara Sabally, who sat for the second consecutive game because she’s in concussion protocol after being helped off the court in the Germans’ opening win.

 In other games on Sunday, Nigeria became the first African country to advance to the quarterfinals with a 79-70 win over Canada.
 Belgium also advanced to the elimination round with a 27-point win over Japan.
-Australia and France met later Sunday in the final game of group play.
+Australia held off France for a 79-72 victory in the final game in group play.

 AP Summer Olympics: https://apnews.com/hub/2024-paris-olympic-games